floodfx/liveviewjs/apps/liveviewjs.com/docs/04-liveview-socket/liveviewsocket-api-misc.md

 The `connected` property is a boolean that indicates whether the LiveView is connected to a websocket or not.
 If the LiveView is connected to a websocket, then the value will be `true`.
-If the LiveView is not connected to a websocket (i.e. executing an HTTP request), then the value will be `false`.
+If the LiveView is not connected to a websocket (i.e.,  executing an HTTP request), then the value will be `false`.
 This is useful for executing logic based on whether the LiveView has completed the initial websocket connection or not.
 For example:

 ```ts